mehulagg/gitlab/doc/user/project/static_site_editor/index.md

 ![Static Site Editor](img/wysiwyg_editor_v13_3.png)

+When an editor submits their changes, these are the following things that GitLab does automatically in the background:
+- Creates a new branch
+- Commits their changes
+    - If there are formatting changes to adhere to Markdown formatting style guides then these changes would be handled in a separate commit on this branch.
+- Opens a merge request

-When an editor submits their changes, in the background, GitLab automatically creates a new branch, commits their changes, and opens a merge request.
-The editor lands directly on the merge request, and then they can assign it to a colleague for review.
+The editor can then navigate to the merge request to assign it to a colleague for review.

 ## Set up your project